MartinoMensio/DP2-Labs/Assignment_3/doc/nffgVerifier.md

 #### Policy creation and modification

-Single policies can be created and updated using the same procedure: a POST request on the resource `policies` child of `nffg`.
-Because the requirements specify that if a new policy is submitted with the same name as an already stored one, a replacement will occurr, to update a policy the client simply need to send the new version into a POST request using the same name (on the `policies` resource child of the correct `nffg`) (TODO check the nffg in the request??).
+Single policies can be created and updated using the same procedure: a PUT request on the `policy` resource child of `policies`.
+Because the requirements specify that if a new policy is submitted with the same name as an already stored one, a replacement will occurr, to update or to create a policy the client can use the same PUT request.
+The HTTP method chosen is PUT, because it is idempotent.

 #### Ignored fields of POST requests